Professional and Career Development

 A service to enhance the writing skills of our students, as writing is deemed an essential and fundamental skill for the successful acquisition of grants, which is central to academic and scientific careers.
 Enhanced writing skills put CIE students at an advantage for submitting competitive fellowships and research applications.
 Participants who register for this workshop will be paired with a current NSF fellow to work one-on-one on the application essays and submission process.
 We will establish an application schedule and communicate via e-mail or personal appointments until your application is submitted.
 Information sessions will be announced early in the fall semester.

 CIE students participate in postdoctoral preparation workshops that facilitate the transition from the graduate school into the professoriate or professional life.

-Accountability Buddy is a person or group of people that support you in making sure you meet your commitments.
-The Writing Accounta-buddy Program at the CIE will support you by providing the structure and environment that will help you stay motivated and on task.
+The Writing Accountability Group is a group of people that support you in making sure you meet your commitments.
+The Writing Accountability Program at the CIE will support you by providing the structure and environment that will help you stay motivated and on task.
 Studies show that sharing your goals with others and working together to achieve them will largely increase your chances of accomplishing said goals.
 We will provide two 2-hour sessions (one in the morning 8-10am and one at night 5-7pm) for writing time.
 Our only requisite is that you must attend all sessions.